A Client Has Two Checking Accounts At Two Different Banks

 • Set Clear Goals: Set clear goals for each savings account, such as saving for a down payment on a house, paying off debt, or building a retirement nest egg.

-• Automate Contributions: Automate contributions to your savings accounts to ensure that you’re consistently saving money toward your goals.
+• Automate Contributions: Automate contributions to your savings accounts to confirm that you’re consistently saving money toward your goals.

 • Monitor Progress: Monitor your progress toward your savings goals regularly and make adjustments as needed.